rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 A <strong>Master node</strong> controls the other nodes.
 There is a two node minimum.

+A kubelet is the control pane that runs on the nodes.

 As described by the <a target="_blank" href="https://linuxacademy.com/cp/modules/view/id/155">
 Linux Academy's CKA course</a> -- 05:34:43 of videos by Chad Miller (<a target="_blank" href="https://twitter.com/OpenChad/">@OpenChad</a>) provides <a target="_blank" href="https://linuxacademy.com/cp/exercises/view/id/670/module/155">this sequence of commands</a>